Physiotherapy

 Kerri graduated from her Masters of Physical Therapy at the University of Alberta in 2022.
 Since ...
 Read More

-Ian Rudling graduated from the European School of Osteopathy in 2015 with an Integrated Masters i...
+Ian Rudling, a graduate of the European School of Osteopathy with an Integrated Masters in Osteop...
 Read More

 Elaine Sauvé is a New Zealand trained Osteopathic Practitioner.
 She is a West Kelowna local and very excited to have moved back to the Okanagan to practice osteopathy after living overseas in NZ for the past 7 years.